Regular office hours are 9:00 am to 1:00 pm Monday, Tuesday, and Thursday.

 Janet Askew (Accountant) Janet grew up in South Carolina and graduated from Winthrop University in Rock Hill, South Carolina.
 She currently lives in Hillsborough with her husband and two sons.
 She has almost twenty years of non-profit accounting experience and began working for Chapel in the Pines in 2009.

-Teresa Balatico (Office Manager) Teresa, a Georgia native, brings her strong administrative skills as well as a friendly and welcoming disposition to the church office.
+Teresa Balatico (Office Manager).
+Teresa, a Georgia native, brings her strong administrative skills as well as a friendly and welcoming disposition to the church office.
 She is a person of faith who has worked in churches of various denominations, as well as in government offices, and a children’s psychiatric hospital.
 Having moved often within the US as well as abroad due to her husband’s military career, they are happy to be in Tar Heel Country.
-She has a grown daughter who lives nearby, and a very cute grandkitty named Emily Dickinson.
+She has a grown daughter who lives nearby with her husband and two very cute cats named Emily Dickinson and Theseus.
 In her free time she enjoys nature walks with her husband, attending dance, musical and theatrical performances, thrifting/antiquing, and traveling.
 She also can be found watching a Georgia Bulldogs, Jacksonville State Gamecocks, or Baltimore Ravens football game.

 Katherine Brekke (Director of Handbell Choir) Katherine has done a little bit of a lot of things in her time.
 A NC native, she has been ringing handbells and singing in the choir since she was in elementary school in New Bern, NC.
 She made the jump to directing bells in 2005. and has been directing the bells of Chapel in the Pines since 2011.
 She received a bachelor’s degree from UNC Chapel Hill and a PhD in biological chemistry from the University of Texas Southwestern Medical Center.
 She loves reading, knitting and crafting.